Lepke Buchalter

-Louis Buchalter, known as Louis Lepke or Lepke Buchalter, (February 6, 1897 – March 4, 1944) was an American mobster and head of the Mafia hit squad Murder, Inc., during the 1930s.
-Buchalter was one of the premier labor racketeers in New York City during that era.
+Louis Buchalter, known as Louis Lepke or Lepke Buchalter, (February 6, 1897 – March 4, 1944) was a Jewish-American organized crime figure and head of the Mafia hit squad Murder, Inc., during the 1930s.
+Buchalter was one of the premier labor union racketeers in New York City during that era.

-Charles Birger and Buchalter are the only American mob bosses to be executed after being convicted of murder.
-Louis Buchalter was executed using the infamous "Old Sparky" electric chair after being sent "up the river" to Sing Sing Correctional Facility.
+Charles Birger and Buchalter are the only National Crime Syndicate bosses to be executed after being convicted of murder.
+Buchalter was executed using the infamous "Old Sparky" electric chair after being sent "up the river" to Sing Sing Correctional Facility.

 Background

-Buchalter was born in the Lower East Side neighborhood of the Manhattan borough of New York City, New York in February 1897.
-His mother, Rose Buchalter, called him "lepkeleh" ("little Louis" in Yiddish), which later became "Lepke".
-Louis Buchalter had one sister and three brothers; one brother eventually became a dentist, another brother a college professor and rabbi, and the third brother a pharmacist.
-His father, Barnett Buchalter, was a Russian immigrant who operated a hardware store on the Lower East Side.
-The family was Jewish.
+Buchalter was born on February 6, 1897, into a large Ashkenazi Jewish family on the Lower East Side of Manhattan.
+His parents emigrated separately from the Russian Empire and married in 1893 in New York, where they had three sons together.
+His mother called Louis, their second son, "Lepkeleh" ("little Louis" in Yiddish), which later became "Lepke".

+His father, Barnett (Berl) Buchalter, had been a widower from Pruzhany (now Belarus) who immigrated to the United States in 1890 with three daughters.
+He was a machinist who operated a hardware store on the Lower East Side.
+His mother, Rose (Reisel) Kauvar Buchalter (née Devaltov or De Waltoff), was from Vilnius and had three sons and two daughters by her first husband.
+His half-brother was Rabbi Charles Kauvar, while his brother Emanuel became a dentist and brother Isadore a pharmacist.

 In 1909, when Buchalter was 12, his father died.
 In 1910, Buchalter finished elementary school and started a job selling theatrical goods.
 Reportedly, on the Lower East Side, he attended the Rabbi Jacob Joseph School, where he was an "honor roll" student.
 Soon after, his mother moved to Arizona for health reasons, leaving Buchalter in the care of his sister, Sarah.
 However, Buchalter was beyond her control.

 On September 2, 1915, Buchalter was arrested in New York for the first time for burglary and assault, but the case was discharged.

 In late 1915 or early 1916, Buchalter went to live with his uncle in Bridgeport, Connecticut.
 On February 29, 1916, Buchalter was arrested in Bridgeport on burglary charges and was sent to the Cheshire Reformatory for juvenile offenders in Cheshire, Connecticut, until July 12, 1917.
 After a dispute with his uncle over wages, Buchalter moved back to New York City.

 On September 28, 1917, Buchalter was sentenced in New York to 18 months in state prison at Sing Sing in Ossining, New York, on a grand larceny conviction.
 After a transfer to Auburn Prison in Auburn, New York, Buchalter was released on January 27, 1919.
 On January 22, 1920, Buchalter returned to Sing Sing on a 30-month sentence for attempted burglary.
 He was released on March 16, 1922.